 Installation art plays with the perception of space in a site-specific area and it can be housed in an array of places — from museums to private homes.
 Installation art can either be temporary or permanent.
 More contemporary installation art utilizes new media, sound and video to create an immersive experience for viewers.
 Similar to sculptors, installation artists create three-dimensional work that often interacts with viewers and can adapt to their movements.
 Toronto’s Nuit Blanche art festival showcases many temporary installation art pieces that change our perception of the city and spotlight the work of local artists.

-Becoming an art instructor who shares his or her love of the visual arts with students who range in can is a great way to combine a passion for fine arts and an interest in teaching.
+Becoming an art instructor who shares his or her love of the visual arts with students is a great way to combine a passion for fine arts and an interest in teaching.
 Art instructors can, for example, teach children in elementary school, or high school or college students everything they need to know about art theory and about producing great art.
 Many artists teach art as a part-time role to complement their full-time work as artists.

 Take the Leap into a Colourful Career